li-yanhao/gop_detection/README.md

     Or install from the official [website](https://ffmpeg.org/download.html).

-    No matter which installation method is used, make sure ffmpeg can be run from bash, e.g.:
+    Then make sure ffmpeg can be run from bash, e.g.:
     ```bash
     $ ffmpeg -version